Mharomoincpass/scrapper/README.md

    Ad Variations: 2
    Images: 2 found
    Videos: 0 found
-📥 Saved media: ad_media/ad_1_Unknown Advertiser_image_1.jpg (Content-Type: image/jpeg)
+📥 Saved media: ad_media/ad_1_Unknown_Advertiser_image_1.jpg (Content-Type: image/jpeg)
-📥 Saved media: ad_media/ad_1_Unknown Advertiser_image_2.png (Content-Type: image/png)
+📥 Saved media: ad_media/ad_1_Unknown_Advertiser_image_2.png (Content-Type: image/png)
 ...

 Troubleshooting

-No Ads Found:
+No Ads Found

 Ensure the KEYWORD and COUNTRY_CODE are valid and yield results in the Meta Ad Library.
 Check page_source.html to verify if ads are present on the page.
 Increase NUM_SCROLLS to load more ads.

-Media Not Downloading:
+Media Not Downloading

 Verify the URLs extracted for images and videos are valid (check page_source.html).
 Meta might block automated downloads; consider adding delays or rotating user agents.
 If files are too small (e.g., 1 KB), they might be thumbnails.
-Adjust the XPath in scrape_ads to target full-size media.
+Adjust the XPath in scrape_ads() to target full-size media.

-Chrome Version Mismatch:
+Chrome Version Mismatch

 If undetected_chromedriver fails, ensure your Chrome version is compatible with version_main=136.
 Update the version_main parameter if needed.

-CAPTCHAs:
+CAPTCHAs

 Meta may detect automation and show CAPTCHAs. undetected_chromedriver helps, but you might need to handle CAPTCHAs manually or use a CAPTCHA-solving service.

-File Extension Issues:
+File Extension Issues

 The script determines extensions based on the Content-Type header.
-If the extension is incorrect, check the logged Content-Type and adjust get_extension_from_content_type if needed.
+If the extension is incorrect, check the logged Content-Type and adjust get_extension_from_content_type() if needed.

 Limitations